asciiscry3r/makegood-test-task/README.md

 # install

+Create IAM terraform user with access to ec2 and some iam function, Create instance role with ability to create dns record.
-set your variables in terraform/main.tf and:
+Set your variables in terraform/main.tf and:

 ```
 terraform apply